Have you ever wondered which important maintenance tasks you should perform regularly on your WordPress site?

 Why and When to Perform WordPress Maintenance Tasks

-Your WordPress site is a powerful system made of several parts.
-This includes your WordPress hosting, WordPress software itself, plugins, and themes.
+Your WordPress website is a powerful system made of several parts.
+These include your WordPress hosting, the WordPress software itself, and your plugins and themes.

 On top of that, you add your own content with text and images.
-Together, all of them make a website that is loved by your visitors and customers.
+Together, all of these make a website that is loved by your visitors and customers.

 How often should you perform WordPress maintenance tasks?

 If you run a busy website with a lot of traffic, then you should go through this maintenance checklist every 3 months.
-For smaller websites with low traffic and content, you need to do these maintenance tasks every six months.
+For smaller websites with low traffic and content, you need to do these maintenance tasks every 6 months.

-Now that being said, let’s take a look at the essential WordPress maintenance tasks you need to perform and how to do them.
+Let’s take a look at the essential WordPress maintenance tasks you need to perform and how to do them.
 You can use these quick links to jump straight to each task.

 1. Change All Your WordPress Passwords

 Passwords are your first defense against unauthorized access to your website.
-You should always use strong unique passwords for all your online accounts including your WordPress website, FTP accounts, and database.
+You should always use strong, unique passwords for all your online accounts.

 That’s why WordPress security experts recommend changing your WordPress passwords regularly.
 This includes passwords for your WordPress admin area, FTP or SSH accounts, and your WordPress database password.

-For more details on this topic, see our beginners guide on how to manage passwords for WordPress users.
+For details, see our guide on the best ways to manage WordPress passwords.

 2. Create a Complete Backup of Your Website

-However, sometimes your backup solution may suddenly stop working without you even noticing.
+However, sometimes your backup solution may stop working without you even noticing.

 Once in a while, you need to manually run your backup plugin to create a complete backup of your website.
-After running the backup, you need to verify that your backup files are properly stored at the remote location of your choice (Dropbox, Google Drive, etc).
+After running the backup, check that your backup files are properly stored at the remote location of your choice, such as Dropbox or Google Drive.

 3. Check and Update All WordPress Files

 WordPress comes with a built-in system to manage updates for WordPress core, plugins, and themes.
-You should always use the latest version of WordPress and keep all your plugins and themes updated.
+You should always update WordPress to use the latest version, as well as keep all your plugins and themes updated.

-However, there are some situations when you may miss an update.
-For example, when a premium plugin or theme’s license expired, and it failed to check for an update.
+With that said, there are some situations when you may miss an update.
+For example, when a premium plugin or theme’s license expires, it may fail to check for an update.

-Go to the WordPress Updates page to manually check for updates.
+You can go to the WordPress Updates page to manually check for updates.
 Review all your installed plugins and themes to make sure that they are running the latest version.
 If they are not, then make sure to document a reason why you are choosing not to update.

 4. Check and Delete Spam Comments